Broadband: Residential and Businesses

-Link to survey form: Submit a request – FCC Complaints (link to FCC)
+Link to FCC Consumer Complaints: Submit a request – FCC Complaints

 The FCC launched a feedback form in 2021 that allows internet users to share their experiences regarding broadband access, speed, and carrier availability as the FCC works to improve the accuracy of its broadband maps.